maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="strings"></a>
 ### Strings

-Strings hold zero or more characters to form sentence-like values, stored using ASCII, or more commonly, a platform-specific 8-bit variation of ASCII like PETASCII or ATASCII.
+Strings hold zero or more characters to form sentence-like values.
+They are stored in memory as a series of numbers using ASCII encoding, or more commonly, a platform-specific 8-bit variation of ASCII like PETASCII or ATASCII.
 The maximum size of a string varies on different platforms.
 Those that originated on systems with printer terminals are often limited to 72 or 132 characters, the length of one line on the paper, while those from the video terminal and home computer era are normally 128 or 256 characters, which is easy to store in an 8-bit value.
 Some dialects allow strings to be limited only by system memory.

  RetroBASIC strings are always variable-length can be any size up to the underlying operating system's limit, typically a 32-bit or 64-bit value.
 This is much more than most dialects of BASIC, which were normally limited to 8-bit or 16-bit lengths.
 So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, it will likely work fine in RetroBASIC.
 In the case that a string ends up longer than the original DIMension in those dialects that require it, like HP, an error will be printed to the console.